simonmichael/hledger/doc/manual.md

 ##### Simple dates

-Within a journal (or timelog) file, dates are written as YYYY/MM/DD (year/month/day).
+Within a journal file, transaction dates use Y/M/D (or Y-M-D or Y.M.D) Leading zeroes are optional.
-Hyphen (-) and period (.) are also allowed as separators.
-Leading zeroes are optional.
 The year may be omitted, in which case it defaults to the current year, or you can set the default year with a